fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 ## Conclusion

-Unless you are working with a relatively small dataset stored as a single file, using the Dataset API provides you with flexibility to read and write datasets quickly and in a variety of formats.
-The approach described here would work just as well with a much larger dataset.
+For a 15 GB data file, the dataset API is better suited to read, convert, and query the data.
+There is an overhead associated with not having the data in memory but it is greatly reduced if the data is stored as Parquet files.
+Another advantage is that the approach developed here would scale to much larger datasets where the Single file API would not be able to serialize the data in memory.

+With the dataset in this example, the Single file API did not have an opportunity to shine given the hardware constraints of a modern laptop.
+However, if you are dealing with datasets that fit easily in memory, working with data directly in memory will lead to better query performance.

-To summarize what we learned in this post, I put together this brief decision guide to help you choose the correct API to import your data.
-This should help you get started.
-However, you might need to change which API you use depending on the specificities of your dataset, your system, and the type of analyses you will perform on the dataset.
+To summarize what we learned in this post, this brief decision guide to help you choose the correct API to import your data.

 {% include figure image_path="/images/2022-09-decision-map.webp"
 alt="Decision tree to help you choose the most suitable API for your